 The Investigating Consumerism RAP offers students a chance to explore the complexity and dynamics of the marketplace.
 With a strong focus in resource economics, the RAP encourages a critical investigation of how society produces, distributes and consumes goods and resources.
 Topics could include the various social, industrial, environmental, business, and political contexts of consumerism in the modern world.

-Students will benefit from the broad perspectives and new opinions on the consumer culture in our society, building a foundation for discussion both with and outside the classroom.
+Students will benefit from the broad perspectives and new opinions on the consumer culture in our society, building a foundation for discussion both within and beyond the classroom.
 The critical social and economic issues explored in class can be developed further with programs in the residence halls and across campus.

-Read what Fall 2019 instructor Alvaro Callejas Montero has to say:
+Read what Fall 2022 instructor Dhiroj Koirala has to say:

 Completing the course means meeting the pre-requisite for many of the core courses needed for Resource Economics, Economics, and Business majors and minors.